 This page shows all trackings with basic information and the Dominance Index progress.
 To visit the section, click on “Trackings” in the header area of the app.
 To open a tracking, click anywhere on the white tab area.

-If you want to create a new tracking, click on the green button or on the white box area “Add new tracking”.
+If you want to create a new tracking, click on the green button “Add new tracking”.

 When you’re cloning the tracking to start tracking another type of search results (desktop/mobile), all keywords added to both trackings will be counted as 2 tracked keywords.
 This is caused by getting 2 different SERPs for 1 keyword.